I am always amazed by some of the answers that I get from managers when I ask them these questions;

 Some managers are just measuring performance for the sake of measuring.
-In such organisations, performance measurement has become so routine and is a “not to be missed” process quarterly, half yearly or annually.
+In such organizations, performance measurement has become so routine and is a “not to be missed” process quarterly, half yearly or annually.

-In order to fully reap the benefits of performance measurement, organisations and their respective management and staff should heed the following factors:
+In order to fully reap the benefits of performance measurement, organizations and their respective management and staff should heed the following factors:

 This is where enterprise performance management technological solutions such as predictive analytics come into play.
 Because of their predictive nature, business intelligence tools have the capability of helping managers analyse a sea of data and make informed decisions.

-• Measuring performance for the sake of measuring not only will waste your resources and time but it’s also costly.
+• Measuring performance for the sake of measuring not only will waste your time but it’s also costly.
 A culture of measuring performance should be instilled in staff.